StepUpSoftware/json2htmlform/README.md

 optgroups and options attributes can not be combined in a single select.

-If a label attribute is defined, a label tag will be prepended to the html above the select tag.
+If a label attribute is defined, a label tag will be prepended to the html above the tag.

 Supported attributes;